bogadrian/gatsby-final/src/posts/react-native-app.md

 And I learned to build a mobile app with React Native over the Expo, without ejecting.
 Which would bring much more complexity to a React Native project.

 ##Nevertheless, I did it.
-I built my first React Native app.
+I built my first React Native app!

 A demo personal app built with React Native.
 It uses Redux, Redux Thunk, React Navigation 5, some must have dependency and Kitten UI.